Massive wildfires in US West bring haze to East Coast

 “We’re in this for as long as it takes to safely confine this monster," Incident Commander Rob Allen said.

 At least 2,000 homes have been evacuated at some point during the fire and another 5,000 threatened.
 At least 70 homes and more than 100 outbuildings have gone up in flames.
 Thick smoke chokes the area where residents and wildlife alike have already been dealing with months of drought and extreme heat.
-No one has died.
+No one is known to have died.

 Extremely dry conditions and heat waves tied to climate change have made wildfires harder to fight.
 Climate change has made the West much warmer and drier in the past 30 years and will continue to make weather more extreme and wildfires more frequent and destructive.